CenterForOpenScience/modular-file-renderer/README.md

 modular-file-renderer
 =====================
-Our priority is to be robust to many kinds of research across many domains, so we accept a wide array of file types, from images to scripts.
+Our priority is to be robust to many kinds of research across many domains, so we host many file types.

-If you're coming to this page from Science Hack Day Boston, you can find a link to a spreadsheet on who plans to work on what [here](https://openscienceframework.org/project/5G8bY/wiki/home).
-You can find a link to our Open Science Framework project [here](https://docs.google.com/spreadsheet/ccc?key=0AiqGQUg1pLpKdENmRlFSNW5EV3JSdW5SaXgtaUlGV2c&usp=drive_web#gid=0).
+The modular file renderer makes it possible for people to easily build independent means of previewing and sometimes exporting files uploaded to the OSF.
+The renderer directory already contains several working examples you can examine for ideas and extrapolate from in building your own, whatever your specialty or interest.

+##Issue Tracking (bug reports, suggestions, requests)

+Whether you're a developer who knows of interesting libraries for file rendering or a scientist with a need for particular file support, or both, feel free to make suggestions on our [Issue Tracker](https://github.com/CenterForOpenScience/modular-file-renderer/issues?state=open).